higlass/higlass/track_types.rst

 track-type: ``basic-multiple-bar-chart``
 datatype: ``multivec``

 Multiple bar charts display 1D multivec data.
-They show the ratio of different states at every location using multiple bar graphs.
-Each bar graph each line shows how much of a different state is present at a particular location.
+They show multiple values at every location using a number of bar graphs.
+Each bar graph shows how much of a different value is present at a particular location.